playbenny/benny_manual/docs/live_sets.md

 benny was designed not just for composing individual songs, but also for performing live sets.

-Unlike other live music software benny does not fully load up all of the songs at once.
+Unlike other live music software benny does not load up all of the songs in a set at once.

 *I felt that in order to play a song properly it would help both the performer and computer not to be burdened by the knowledge of the other songs.*